 Please note that when analysing suicide data, it is conventional to combine deaths by intentional self-harm with deaths of undetermined intent, and this is what is done in this section.
+Research indicates that most deaths of undetermined intent are likely to be suicides.
 We refer to the data as 'suicides' but the term 'probable suicides' may also be used to acknowledge the inclusion of deaths of undetermined intent.